covcom/205CDE/labs/03 HTML5/worksheet.md

 </body>
 ```

-Open the file in a browser by selecting **Current file (static)**.
+Open the file in a browser by selecting **Preview -> Live Preview File **.
 The page is displayed using the browser´s built-in style settings.
 We can later change how the page looks using CSS (Cascaded Style Sheets).

 Later, when you amend your code, just hit **Refresh** button in your browser (F5 in many browsers) to show the updated content.